The History of the YELLOW RIBBON

 The song sends out an enigmatic message of warning concerning this girl with the yellow ribbon in her hair.

-We pick up the same theme in another song.
-'Tie a Yellow Ribbon Round the Old Oak Tree' was a song written by Irwin Levine and L. Russell Brown.
-It appeared in 1973.
-This was just as the Vietnam War was winding down and many of the Vietnam vets were coming home.
-In a very short period of time it became extremely popular .
-In this song we see some other elements woven into the mosaic.
+"> The song appeared in 1973.
+This was just as the Vietnam War was winding down and many of the Vietnam vets were coming home, sadly, in many cases, to mixed receptions.
+In a very short period of time the song became extremely popular .
+In the lyrics we pick up on some other elements woven into the mosaic.
 We begin to see a larger story.
-The person in question returning home after a long absence.
-Some of the elements we see here are reminiscent of certain well known Biblical themes such as Hosea and Gomer as well as the story of the prodigal son.
-We see types and shadows with some rather profound prophetic meaning.
+The person in question is returning home after a long absence.
+Some of the themes we see here are reminiscent of certain well known Biblical stories such as the story of Hosea and Gomer as well as the story of the prodigal son.
+Here we see types and shadows with some rather profound prophetic meaning.

-He asks the driver to look for him.
+He doesn't want to look.
+So he asks the bus driver to look for him.
 If his family and friends want to see his face again there will be a sign.
 A yellow ribbon will be tied to a tree right there at his father's house.
-Excitedly, his friend tells him to lift up his head and to look.
-There he sees a magnificent sight.
-The tree is full of yellow ribbons welcoming him home!
-And the time of rejoicing has come.

 THE YELLOW RIBBONS APPEAR DURING THE